cwellsx/view/README.md

 This is forum/discussion software, written using React.js and TypeScript.

-## See it, try it
+## Try it and see

-A copy of this software is running at `https://url-to-be-supplied.example.com` -- where you can see how it behaves and what it looks like.
+A copy of this software is running at `https://url-to-be-supplied.example.com` -- try that, to see how it behaves and what it looks like.

 ## Source code

-I hope you like the source code:
+I like the source code:

-- React seems to me to be a great way to write a whole application
+- React seems to me a great way to write a whole application:

   - Nice tools
     - VS Code's integration with TypeScript